Welcome to Calculate My Pension

 Here is a list of the free features, providing a valuable tool to all users.

-Compare your projected affordable income with 3 standards of living in retirement based on research presented in the Retirement Living Standards website.
-The three standards of living are Minimum, Moderate and Comfortable.
-Or you can set your own level of required income based on your own budget calculations.
-You can easily see whether you are on track for a surplus in retirement or facing a shortfall.
+Easily compare your projected affordable income with 3 standards of living in retirement based on research presented in the Retirement Living Standards website.
+You will see whether you are on track for a surplus in retirement or facing a shortfall.

-See how your affordable retirement income varies under the three investment growth scenarios prescribed by the FCA: low, intermediate and high.
+See how your affordable retirement income varies under the three investment growth scenarios prescribed by the Financial Conduct Authority (FCA): Low, Intermediate and High.
 These scenarios match the assumptions used in the pension projections you receive in your annual statements.

 Explore the impact of retiring earlier or later on your affordable retirement income and how it affects your surplus or deficit.